hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 ### Action content guidelines

 - Modal actions should be concise and not written as sentences.
 Most of the time, one or two words are adequate for an action.
-- We generally don't recommend using icons on actions within Modals.
+- We generally don’t recommend using icons on actions within Modals.
 - Buttons in a Modal should follow the same content guidelines as the [Button](/components/button) component.

 !!!
 Do